 David de la Haye is a contemporary musician, field recordist, sound artist and producer.
 His current work explores marine conservation efforts through the immersive nature of ambisonic recording and diffusion.
-He is the first technician ever to receive the “Pioneer Award” from Newcastle University’s Institute of Creative Arts Practice.
+He is the first technician ever to receive the “Pioneer Award” from Newcastle University’s Institute for Creative Arts Practice.

-He has produced works for the National Trust, Great North Museum, Being Human Festival of Humanities and Sage Gateshead.
+Commission works include the National Trust, Great North Museum, Being Human Festival of Humanities and Sage Gateshead.
 He has performed at major festivals and venues across the UK, USA, Russia and much of Western Europe and is regularly broadcast on BBC Radio 3 and BBC Radio Scotland.
 His production credits have numerous accolades in The Guardian, MOJO and Songlines Magazine.